 Speaking of table runners, you could also add lavender table runners to buffet tables, and tie lavender sashes around reception chairs.
 There are so many different ways to use lavender in your wedding theme, so you just have to sit down and start writing out exactly what you want, which will help bring that vision to life.

+Your wedding color palette is the perfect opportunity to embrace a lavender theme.
 There are so many colors that complement the lavender color scheme.

 You can go with different shades of purple mixed with lavender, or, if you like to be a bit different, go with contrasting colors.